spcameron/seanpatrickcameron.com/internal/markdown/README.md

 * the opener item is transformed into a link or image node
 * prior link delimiters are deactivated (to prevent nested links)

-If parsing fails, the closing bracket is emitted as literal text and the opener remains inactive.
+If inline tail parsing fails, the parser attempts to validate and lookup a full reference, collapsed reference, or shortcut reference form.

-Reference-style links are not currently implemented.
+If all reference parse attempts fail, the closing bracket is emitted as literal text and the opener remains inactive.

 ### Autolinks and Inline HTML